zhgzhg/GPhpThread/README.md

 ========================================

 A heavy threads library implementation written using only pure PHP.
-A fully component that might come in handy when the host system does not have PHP threads module installed and for some reason it cannot be installed (lack of privileges, legacy system, etcetera).
+A fully functional component that might come in handy when the host system does not have PHP threads module installed and for some reason it cannot be installed (lack of privileges, legacy system, etcetera).

 Features
 --------